Last updated: May 3, 2026

 Frequently Asked Questions

-Is food truck food taxable in Virginia?
+Who issues food truck permits in Virginia?

-What insurance do I need for a food truck in Virginia?
+Do I need a commissary in Virginia?

 More Virginia Business Guides